apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/usage/job-api/job-interface.en.md

 chapter = true
 +++

-ElasticJob-Lite and ElasticJob-Cloud provide a unified job interface, developers need to develop business jobs only once, and then they can be deployed to different environments according to different configurations and deployments.

 ElasticJob has two kinds of job types: Class-based job and Type-based job.
 Class-based jobs require developers to weave business logic by implementing interfaces;
 Type-based jobs don't need coding, just need to provide the corresponding configuration.